Chris Brookes: Revolution Pro Wrestling (2017–2018)

-Alongside Travis Banks as CCK (Commonwealth Catch Kings), Brookes won the Revolution Pro Wrestling tag team titles from Charlie Sterling and Joel Redman in his first match for the company.
+Joining Revolution Pro Wrestling, Brookes formed the tag team CCK (Commonwealth Catch Kings) alongside Travis Banks, winning the Revolution Pro Wrestling tag team titles from Charlie Sterling and Joel Redman in his first match for the company.
 CCK successfully defended those titles against a number of teams including Ryan Smile and Shane Strickland, Sami Callihan and Martin Stone, and Los Ingobernables de Japón (Bushi and Hiromu Takahashi) before losing the belts to Moustache Mountain (Trent Seven and Tyler Bate).

 CCK had a successful Global Wars 2017, defeating Chaos (Rocky Romero and Yoshi-Hashi) on the first night of the event and successfully teaming with Kid Lykos on the second night against the team of Gedo, Hirooki Goto and Yoshi-Hashi.
 CCK then attempted to regain the tag team titles from new champions Suzuki-gun (Minoru Suzuki and Zack Sabre Jr.) but lost to the champions at Epic Encounter 2018.